-The Library of Congress, National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution and United States Holocaust Memorial Museum join in paying tribute to the generations of women whose commitment to nature and the planet have proved invaluable to society.
+The Library of Congress, National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, and United States Holocaust Memorial Museum join in paying tribute to the generations of women whose commitment to nature and the planet have proved invaluable to society.

 Women’s History Month had its origins as a national celebration in 1981 when Congress passed Pub.
-L. 97-28 which authorized and requested the President to proclaim the week beginning March 7, 1982 as “Women’s History Week."
+L. 97-28, which authorized and requested the President to proclaim the week beginning March 7, 1982 as “Women’s History Week."
 Throughout the next five years, Congress continued to pass joint resolutions designating a week in March as "Women’s History Week."
 In 1987 after being petitioned by the National Women’s History Project, Congress passed Pub.
 L. 100-9 which designated the month of March 1987 as “Women’s History Month."
 Between 1988 and 1994, Congress passed additional resolutions requesting and authorizing the President to proclaim March of each year as Women’s History Month.
-Since 1995, Presidents Clinton, Bush and Obama have issued a series of annual proclamations designating the month of March as “Women’s History Month.”
+Since 1995, all US Presidents have issued a series of annual proclamations designating the month of March as “Women’s History Month.”

 Citation: Library of Congress - Women's History Month

 March 8th is International Women's Day International Women's Day is a global day celebrating the social, economic, cultural, and political achievements of women.
 The day also marks a call to action for accelerating gender parity.
 Significant activity is witnessed worldwide as groups come together to celebrate women's achievements or rally for women's equality.
 You can learn more about International Women's Day here.